How to set up a remote NAS using OpenMediaVault and Meshnet

 6. Select Yes to confirm.

-Your shared folder should now appear in the Shared folders section.
+Your shared folder should now appear in the Shared folders table.

 Enable sharing services